keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 In a nutshell, we want to start up a pod, running a busybox image for a specific duration.
 But we want our Operator to do this for us, eventually.
 Our strategy to reach the end state is detailed as followed:

 - **I - Design** - Create a YAML specification for a pod which runs for a specified amount of time.
-Do this to validate that our busybox pod can run for a set duration.
+Do this to validate our design and to validate that our busybox pod can run for a set duration.

 - **II - Scaffolding** - Scaffold a Golang Operator to give us an initial template for our CRD and Resource Controller